On which day in Canberra, The Prime Minister announces 'The Australian of the year'?

 Australia's democratic beliefs, rights and liberties

-It is highly recommended that you download and read Australian Citizenship: Our Common Bond, or listen to Our Common Bond podcast to prepare for the test.
-You can also do the practice tests from https://www.aussiecitizenshiptest.com.
+We highly recommend downloading and reading Australian Citizenship: Our Common Bond, or listening to the Our Common Bond podcast to prepare for the test.
+You can also practice with the sample tests available at https://www.aussiecitizenshiptest.com.